-With summer in full swing, operations staff should refresh their knowledge of the seasonal hazards that come with this time of year and remind drivers of them as well.
+With summer upon us, operations staff should refresh their knowledge of the seasonal hazards that come with this time of year and remind drivers of them as well.
 Below is a list of common summertime hazards.
 Read the list and complete the “Call to Action” recommendations.

 Pedestrians, Bicyclists, and Motorcyclists

 Summer is the time for vacations and outdoor activities.
 Truck drivers will experience increased traffic from pedestrians and bicyclists.
 Whether driving in an urban setting or out on a country road, walkers, joggers, and bicyclists will be out in full.
 Remind drivers to share the road and be attentive to their surroundings.
 If drivers are in unfamiliar territory, coach them to avoid distractions so their attention remains focused on the road ahead.
 Also, coach them to make only quick glances to GPS devices and mirrors, and then refocus on the road.

 Tornados, high winds, heavy rain, hail, and other adverse weather conditions are common summertime hazards depending on your location.
 Operations staff can help drivers by monitoring forecasts and routing them away from storm areas.
 Also, if a driver deems it too unsafe to drive, respect that decision and encourage him or her to pull over in a safe place to wait out the storm.